EntranceJew/popo/README.md

 `x, y:` the x, y position of the character

+`r:` this character's rotation, isn't set to anything initially

+`sx, sy:` this character's x and y scales, aren't set to anything initially

 `character:` the character string

 `position:` this character's position in relation to the entire string, starts at `1`